FazeWasTaken/GoPhish/README.md

 # GoPhish

-How to Create a Phishing Simulation with GoPhish Install GoPhish

-Go to the GoPhish GitHub page.

-Download the version that matches your operating system.

-Extract the downloaded file to a folder of your choice.

-Run the GoPhish program

-Open your terminal, command prompt, or PowerShell.

-Execute the GoPhish file (e.g., gophish.exe for Windows, ./gophish for Mac).

-Make sure to note the URL where the admin panel is hosted.

-Access the GoPhish Admin Panel

-Open a web browser and navigate to the admin panel URL from the previous step.

-Log in using the default credentials.

-Update the password immediately for security.

-Configure the SMTP settings

-Go to the Sending Profiles page and create a new user profile.

-Enter the SMTP server details, which can be Gmail, Mailtrap, or a custom server.

-Test the connection to ensure emails can be sent.

-Create your own Phishing email template

-Navigate to the Email Templates page and select Create new template.

-Write a realistic phishing email with a sneaky link (call to action).

-Save this template for later use.

-Create a fake landing page

-Navigate to the Landing Page tab and create a new page.

-Import a login page to make it look realistic.

-Enable credential capture to log any credentials entered by users.

-Add your targeted users

-Go to Users and Groups and create a new group.

-Add some test users by entering their email addresses.

-Save the group to use later in the campaign.

-Initiate the campaign

-Navigate to Campaigns and select Create new campaign.

-Select the email templates, landing page, sending profiles, and the targeted user group you created.

-Set up the launch time and start the campaign.

-Monitor the campaign results

-Watch the dashboard to check the performance of your campaign.

-Analyze metrics like email open rates, link clicks, and credentials entered.

-Mark and note the users who fell for the campaign.

-Create and provide training

-Download the results from your campaign.

-Contact friends and family who failed the test and teach them what to look for.

-Repeat simulations later to see if there are any "repeat offenders" and who has learned from their mistakes.
+### GoPhish Phishing Simulation Guide

+1.  **Install GoPhish**
+    -   Go to the GoPhish GitHub page.
+    -   Download the version that matches your operating system.
+    -   Extract the downloaded file to a folder of your choice.

+2.  **Run the GoPhish program**
+    -   Open your terminal, command prompt, or PowerShell.
+    -   Execute the GoPhish file (e.g., gophish.exe for Windows, or ./gophish for Mac).
+    -   Be sure to note the URL where the admin panel is hosted.

+3.  **Access the Admin Panel**
+    -   Open a web browser and navigate to the admin panel URL.
+    -   Log in using the default credentials.
+    -   Update the password immediately for security.

+4.  **Configure SMTP settings**
+    -   Go to the "Sending Profiles" page and create a new profile.
+    -   Enter the SMTP server details (e.g., Gmail, Mailtrap, or a custom server).
+    -   Test the connection to ensure that emails can be sent.

+5.  **Create a Phishing Email Template**
+    -   Navigate to the "Email Templates" page and select "Create new template."
+    -   Write a realistic phishing email with a sneaky link (call to action).
+    -   Save the template for future use.

+6.  **Create a Fake Landing Page**
+    -   Go to the "Landing Page" tab and create a new page.
+    -   Import a login page to make it look credible.
+    -   Enable "credential capture" to log any credentials entered by users.

+7.  **Add Targeted Users**
+    -   Go to "Users and Groups" and create a new group.
+    -   Add test users by entering their email addresses.
+    -   Save the group for later use in the campaign.

+8.  **Initiate the Campaign**
+    -   Navigate to "Campaigns" and select "Create new campaign."
+    -   Choose the email template, landing page, sending profile, and user group.
+    -   Set the launch time and start the campaign.

+9.  **Monitor Campaign Results**
+    -   Watch the dashboard to check your campaign's performance.
+    -   Analyze metrics like email open rates, link clicks, and entered credentials.
+    -   Note the users who fell for the campaign.

+10. **Provide Training**
+    -   Download the results from your campaign.
+    -   Contact those who failed and teach them what to look for.
+    -   Repeat simulations down the line to see who has learned from their mistakes.